blakekrpec/PyPeekr/README.md

 ```
 gui
 ```
 In the GUI you will need to enter the IP of the server.
-This will be the IP and port used in the OpenHardwareMonitor settings.
+This will be the IP and port used in the LibreHardwareMonitor settings.

 Current design: